slowernews/hamster-system/README.md

 *'You may not need a personal budget'.*

-Does it worth to spend cognitive bandwidth to know that last month you spent €312,23 on groceries?
+Does it worth to spend cognitive bandwidth to know that last month I spent €321,83 on groceries?
 I already know that I spend *around* €300. **What I crave is to feel in control of my finances.**

 How to do it in a practical way?
 Track your **net worth** in a spreadsheet:

 - List all your assets (bank, ebank, stocks, funds, crypto, real estate, whatever) and sum them.
 List and sum your liabilities (if relevant).
 Every case is a case so you must build your template from zero.
-- When your net worth is too risky (for your personality) get more tight.
+- When your net worth is too risky *for your personality* get more tight.
 - When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
 I loosen up to every quarter.